cda-tum/fiction/bindings/pyfiction/README.md

 pip install python-dotenv==0.21.1
 ```

-To execute all tests, use the following command inside in the package directory:
+To execute all tests, use the following command inside the package directory:

 ```bash
  python -m unittest discover --verbose